Tel Aviv Slutwalk 2013

 How I Was Blocked From Facebook

-This week, my friend Leehee Rothschild published a record of how she was detained by Israeli security, held, and questioned for hours.
+This week, a Facebook friend published a record of how she was detained by Israeli security, held, and questioned for hours.
 Her crime?
 Political activism on behalf of Palestinians and against Israel’s occupation of that nation.
 Not surprisingly, some of the responses she got were belittling ones, “boo hoo, you’re quite the martyr, having spent three whole hours in security!”, blatantly ignoring the fact that she was being intimidated, threatened, sexually harassed, her freedom curtailed… Also (as she alluded to in her article) she has had other more intrusive run-ins with Israeli security.

 I must admit that while I am also an outspoken, strong, intelligent, and political woman, I have never been arrested for it, or threatened, or tear gassed.
 I’ve had shouting matches with police, been shoved by them, threatened as part of a group… But so far, I’ve escaped their notice as a focal point.
 Until, that is, the dreaded FACEBOOK police.